RichardDooling/Entertainment_Law/Defamation/Defamation.md

 In the common law tradition,
 damages for such false statements are presumed and do not have to be proven.

-Statements are defamatory *per se* where they falsely impute to the plaintiff one or more of the following:
+Statements are defamatory *per se* when they falsely impute to the plaintiff one or more of the following:

 1. Allegations or imputations "injurious to another in their trade, business, or profession"
 2. Allegations or imputations "of loathsome disease" (historically leprosy and sexually transmitted disease, now also includes mental illness)